tuobaar/spiegel_crawler/README.md

 ## Program features:

 1. Crawls url every 15 minutes.
 2. Crawls multiple pages if instructed by user.
+When the program starts, the user is given an option to crawl all 500 pages of the URL https://www.spiegel.de/international/pXXX/ or only page 1 of same URL https://www.spiegel.de/international/pXXX/.
-3. Handle requests errors.
+3. Handles requests errors.
 4. Handles internet/network connection errors.
 The program keeps running waiting for the connection to get fixed, and continues afterwards.
 5. Handles duplicate entries.